tjgiese/ffpopt/README.txt

 #        and applied globally (even if the atom quartet isn't being
 #        scanned).
 The global parameters are also written to a
 #        frcmod file.
+#
+#
+# -------------------------------------------------
+# JSON input file format for ffpopt-GenDihedFit.py
+# -------------------------------------------------
+# The json file contains 3 main keys: params, output, and systems.
+#
+# The params dictionary provides a petite list of unique dihedral
+# parameters.
+Its subkeys are "nprim" and "masks".
+#
+# The nprim value is the integer number of primitive dihedrals.
+# For example, nprim=3 would model the dihedral with 3 torsion
+# potentials with periodicities 1, 2, and 3.
+The corresponding
+# 3 force constants are to be determined.
+#
+# The masks value is either "null" or a list containing
+# sublists of 4 atom type amber masks.
+If the value is null,
+# then the parameter is
+# "bespoke"; that is, the potential must be manually mapped
+# to atom name quartets.
+In constrast, if a list of atom type
+# masks are provided, then the potential is applied to all
+# proper torsions with a matching set of atom types -- even
+# if those torsions are not being scanned.
+These are "global"
+# parameters that can be written into a frcmod file and applied
+# via tleap.
+# An example, to define a global parameter applied to all
+# cd-nf-ce-o torsions, one would set "masks": [ ["@%cd","@%nf","@%ce","@%o"] ].
+# The value of masks is a list of lists because one could choose
+# to parametrize a single potential for multiple atom type
+# quartets.
+#
+# The "output" value is the name of an output frcmod file.
+# All global parameters will be written to the frcmod file.
+# If all parameters are bespoke, then the frcmod file is empty.
+#
+# The "systems" value is a list of dictionaries.
+Each element
+# of the list describes a "system"; a system is characterized
+# by a parm7 file.
+If you have multiple conformations and/or
+# scans that all use the same parm7 file, then you only have
+# 1 system.
+In contrast, you may be parametrizing a potential
+# that exists in multiple molecules, in which each system
+# refers to the same set of training parameters.
+#
+# A system's dictionary contains several keys.
+# parm: the name of an amber parm7 input file.
+# crd: the name of a formatted rst7 input file.
+# output: the name of a python output file.
+# params: a dictionary that describes how to map
+# the parameters to the atoms.
+# profiles: a list that collects high-level and
+# low-level structures used to train the parameters.
+# Each profile is a series of structures that
+# share an arbitrary, yet common, zero-of-energy.
+#
+# The each key of the params dictionary is one of
+# unique parameters.
+The value is a list-of-lists.
+# Each sublist contains 4 elements: the amber masks
+# that select each of the 4 atoms in the torsion
+# BY ATOM NAME; e.g., [ "@C1", "@C2", "C3", "@H1" ]
+# You do not need to map global parameters; therefore,
+# if all parameters were global parameters, then the
+# "params" dictionary would be empty, {}.
+If the same
+# unique parameter should be applied to more than one
+# quartet, then there would be a sublist for each
+# quartet.
+#
+# The profiles value is a list of dictionaries.
+# Each dictionary describes a "scan"; it contains the
+# keys: hl, ll, name, and plots.
+# The hl value is the name of a scan performed with a
+# target model chemistry.
+These are the energies we
+# would like to reproduce.
+# The ll value is the scan performed with the force field
+# before changing the parameters.
+# The name value is a prefix applied to the plots generated
+# during the nonlinear optimization procedure.
+# The "plots" value is a list of strings used to further
+# define filenames.
+#
+# The following is an example that parametrizes a single
+# bespoke potential
+#
+# {
+#    "params": {
+#        "param_name_1": {
+#           "nprim": 3,
+#           "masks": null
+#         }
+#    },
+#    "output": "global.frcmod",
+#    "systems": [
+#       {
+#           "parm": "system1.parm7",
+#           "crd":  "system1.rst7",
+#           "output": "system1.py",
+#           "params": {
+#                  "param_name_1": [
+#                     [ "@AtomName1", "@AtomName2", "@AtomName3", "@AtomName4" ]
+#                  ]
+#           },
+#           "profiles": [
+#               {
+#                   "hl": "highlevel_scan.xyz",
+#                   "ll": "lowlevel_scan.xyz",
+#                   "name": "output_plot_prefix",
+#                   "plots": [
+#                        "param_name_1"
+#                   ]
+#               }
+#           ]
+#       }
+# }
+#
+# The following is an example that optimizes a global parameter.
+#
+# {
+#    "params": {
+#        "param_name_1": {
+#           "nprim": 3,
+#           "masks": [ ["@%nf","@%ce","@%ca","@%ca"] ]
+#         }
+#    },
+#    "output": "global.frcmod",
+#    "systems": [
+#       {
+#           "parm": "system1.parm7",
+#           "crd":  "system1.rst7",
+#           "output": "system1.py",
+#           "params": {},
+#           "profiles": [
+#               {
+#                   "hl": "highlevel_scan.xyz",
+#                   "ll": "lowlevel_scan.xyz",
+#                   "name": "output_plot_prefix",
+#                   "plots": [
+#                        "param_name_1"
+#                   ]
+#               }
+#           ]
+#       }
+# }
+#